kritarth2121/CRUD-operations-using-express-typescript-and-docker-with-logs-/readme.md

 First run ```npm install``` ,then make the database as given in database.sql and then  then run ```npm start```

-## Functionalities i created in the assinment
+## Functionalities i created in the assignment

 1. Support GET/PUT/POST/DELETE on the API for all Endpoints.
 2. Used .ts for the code.